MaZzikeen/netbox_updater_netmiko/README.md

 #### read_from_devices(device_platform, device_ip, device_user, device_password)

-netmiko library uses different device_type for connecting to different platforms. in the script device_typle is specified based on device_platform.
+netmiko library uses different device_type for connecting to different platforms. in the script device_type is specified based on device_platform.
 ```
 ## NOTE: in this script device_platforms defined as below:
 device_platform